Transverse minimal foliations on unit tangent bundles and applications: Introduction

 A way to detect that a one dimensional foliation is an Anosov foliation is to show that when seen as the orbits of a flow, this flow is expansive.
 This is well known to imply that the flow is pseudo-Anosov (\cite{IM,Paternain}), and since our one-dimensional foliation preserves a two dimensional foliation, being pseudo-Anosov is enough to show it is an Anosov foliation (see \cite[\S 5]{BFP}).

 In this article we will instead consider a more geometric point of view.
-As in \cite{BFP}, the main strategy to show that the flow generated by the foliation is a topological Anosov flow, is to show that its flow foliation subfoliates the two dimensional leaves by quasigeodesics.
+As in \cite{FP2,BFP}, the main strategy to show that the flow generated by the foliation is a topological Anosov flow, is to show that its flow foliation subfoliates the two dimensional leaves by quasigeodesics.
 We say that the foliation is \emph{leafwise quasigeodesic} when in each leaf of say $\wt{\cF_1}$ the leaves of the intersected foliation $\wt{\cG}$ are quasigeodesics (note that we do not ask the one dimensional leaves to be quasigeodesics of $\mt$).

-The key idea is to try to extend the simple proof in the case of immersed curves in a closed surface (see \cite{Levitt} or \cite[Appendix A]{HPS}).
-Note however that in closed surfaces one uses crucially the compactness to be able to work with the many deck transformations that preserve the curves in the universal cover without intersecting.
-In addition one can use that there are always simple closed curves transverse to the foliation and the simple closed curves have excellent geometric behavior.
-We do not have this property in our situation.
-Here, the key point is to use minimality and compactness of $M$ to bring leaves together and try to pursue similar arguments.
+The key idea is to try extend arguments that work in a compact surface (see \cite{Levitt} or \cite[Appendix A]{HPS}).
+Note however that in closed surfaces, compactness gives many deck transformations that preserve the universal cover, while here, leaves of the foliation in the universal cover may typically have small stabilizer.
+Here, the key point is to use minimality and compactness of $M$ to bring leaves together.
 Transversality of the foliations allows to push some behavior to nearby leaves, and then, arguments like in \cite{FPmin} can help partially reproducing the arguments in the case of closed surfaces.
 However, there are some subtleties when trying to push behavior to nearby leaves associated with the transverse geometry of leaves in the universal cover.
-It is for this that the fact that our two dimensional foiations are \emph{Anosov} (in the sense that they are homeomophic to the weak stable foliation of an Anosov flow when $M = T^1 S$) is very useful.
+The fact that our two dimensional foliations are \emph{Anosov} (in the sense that they are homeomorphic to the weak stable foliation of an Anosov flow when $M = T^1 S$) is extremely useful.
 This allows for a very strong and precise form of `pushing' at most points in the leaf approaching the boundary at infinity (see Proposition \ref{prop-pushing}).
+By this, we mean that if two leaves are closeby in the leafspace, then, we can sort of copy the intersected foliation $\widetilde{\cG}$ in one leaf to nearby leaves by following the intersection with leaves of the other foliation.
 Note that pushing requires having two transverse foliations and this is crucial in our arguments.
 In fact, for flows tangent to a foliation, more diverse behavior is possible as it is shown in \cite{FP2} for the strong stable foliation of the examples constructed in \cite{BGHP}.